MaxxTorres/RART_2000_code_references/README.md

 This is only to see code that each other is working on.
 This is NOT yet the final repo for our software.

 **Instructions**
+Setup:
 1. Check your email and accept invite
 2. Clone repo to your local pc
    - type: git clone (insert ssh)

+Quick Open / Changes:
-4. Update the repo everytime you open it
+3. Update the repo everytime you open it
    - cd into repo (eg. in windows shell: "cd C:\Users\...\RART_2000_code_references")
    - type: git pull origin main
-5. Make changes to your own folder locally
+4. Make changes to your own folder locally
    - then (while in the repo) type:
    - git add .
    - git commit -m "made changes to my folder"